 - c) In the frequency bands 1 610.6 1 613.8 MHz and 1 613.8 1 626.5 MHz, which is assigned to the aeronautical radionavigation service, No. 5.355 allocates the band on a secondary basis to the fixed service in a number of countries.
 Given that this band is allocated to a safety of life service, ICAO does not support the continued inclusion of an additional service through country footnotes.
-ICAO would therefore urge administrations to remove their name from the No. 5.355. - d) In the frequency band 1559 1610 MHz, which is used for elements of the ICAO global navigation satellite system (GNSS), Nos.
+ICAO would therefore urge administrations to remove their name from the No. 5.355. - d) In the frequency band 1 559 1 610 MHz, which is used for elements of the ICAO global navigation satellite system (GNSS), Nos.
 5.362B and 5.362C allow the operation of the fixed service in some countries on a primary basis until 1 January 2010 and on a secondary basis until 1 January 2015.
-This band is allocated, on a worldwide, primary basis, to the aeronautical radionavigation service (ARNS) and to the radionavigation-satellite service (RNSS).
+This band is allocated, on a worldwide, primary basis, to the aeronautical radionavigation service (ARNS) and to the radionavigationsatellite service (RNSS).
 The band already supports operation of two prime elements of the global navigation satellite system (GNSS), i.e. global navigation satellite system (GLONASS) and global positioning system (GPS), the standards for which have been adopted into ICAO SARPs.
 SARPs for other RNSS systems, such as the European Galileo system, are under development.
 Studies undertaken in preparation for WRC-2000 indicate that a geographical separation distance exceeding line-of-sight (in the order of 400 km) between aircraft using GNSS and stations of the fixed service is required to ensure safe operation of GNSS.
 This is a very severe restriction, which can prohibit the safe use of GNSS over wide areas around any fixed service installation.
 Were a fixed service to be introduced into this band then harmful interference situations could arise leading to disruption to GNSS, affecting the safety of aircraft in flight.
 Thus, the WRC-2000 agreement to terminate all use by the fixed service in this band in 2015 still constitutes a severe and unacceptable constraint on the safe and effective use of GNSS in some areas of the world.
-It is, therefore, recommended that deletion of these allocations be effective from 2015. - e) In the frequency band 4 200 4 400 MHz, which is reserved for use by airborne radio altimeters, No. 5.439 allows the operation of the fixed service on a secondary basis in some countries.
+It is, therefore, recommended that deletion of these allocations be effective from 2015. - e) In the frequency band 3 400 4 200 MHz, the existing allocation to the fixed satellite service (FSS) (space-Earth) is used to provide aeronautical VSAT service, see discussion under agenda items 1.1 and 9.1.5.
+No. 5.430A allocates this band also to the mobile service in a number of States in Region 1, including States in Africa.
+African States are recommended to withdraw their names from this footnote. - f) In the frequency band 4 200 4 400 MHz, which is reserved for use by airborne radio altimeters, No. 5.439 allows the operation of the fixed service on a secondary basis in some countries.
 Radio altimeters are a critical element in aircraft automatic landing systems and serve as a sensor in ground proximity warning systems.
 Interference from the fixed service has the potential to affect the safety of all-weather operations.
 Deletion of this footnote is recommended.

 To support deletion of Nos.
-5.181, 5.197 and 5.259, as access to the frequency bands 74.8 - 75.2, 108 - 112 and 328.6 - 335.4 MHz by the mobile service is not feasible and could create the potential for harmful interference to important radionavigation systems used by aircraft at final approach and landing as well as systems operating in the aeronautical mobile service operating in the frequency band 108 - 112 MHz.
+5.181, 5.197 and 5.259, as access to the frequency bands 74.8 - 75.2, 108 - 112 and 328.6 -335.4 MHz by the mobile service is not feasible and could create the potential for harmful interference to important radionavigation systems used by aircraft at final approach and landing as well as systems operating in the aeronautical mobile service operating in the frequency band 108 - 112 MHz.